city41/neo-geo-dev-book/04-hello-world/index.md

 # Hello World

-Finally in chapter four we begin actually coding.
+Finally we begin actually coding.
 We are going to start small, with our only goal being to write a message to the screen.

 ## What we will be building